Replacement of Tenofovir DF for TAF improves bone and renal health

-TAF ™ is a new prodrug ™, which provides the active agent tenofovir diphosphate more efficiently to the cells.
+TAF ™ is a new prodrug ™, which delivers the active agent tenofovir diphosphate, more efficiently to the cells.
 It produces adequate intracellular drug levels at a much lower dose, which means lower blood plasma concentration and lower drug exposure to our bones, kidneys and other organs and tissues.
 TAF is a component of the Odefsey Genvoya,, and co-formulations,Descovy recently approved for use in the European Union and the USA.

 Edwin De Jesus of the Orlando Immunology Center and colleagues presented a poster describing the 96 week results of the Gilead GS-US-292-0109 study, a 3 phase study, in which people with viral suppression over a TDF-containing regimen either had if listed in the same treatment or bound to a TAF-containing regimen.

 Exchange from Tenofovir DF to TAF: a study with almost 1500 people